 The biggest is also the most obvious: if there is no significant change in the effective date for the new guidance, any business that hasn’t already made preparations for the transition will be left in the lurch.
 And in cases like these, FASB is far less likely to show understanding if the company falls flat on compliance.

-But the two new standards, ASC 606 and IFRS 15, are also large, complicated rule changes – the most significant since Sarbanes-Oxley – and will remain so regardless of how debate around the guidance ultimately shakes out.
+But the two new standards, ASC 606 and IFRS 15 are also large, complicated rule changes – the most significant since Sarbanes-Oxley – and will remain so regardless of how the debate around the guidance ultimately shakes out.

 A Far-Ranging Transition Means Little Space for Complacency

 What is it makes this particular transition so complex?
 One of the biggest hurdles businesses face is the need for interpretation: because ASC 606 replaces large swathes of industry-specific guidance within a “one size fits all” framework, companies have to understand how that framework applies to their existing business before any implementation can begin.
 And because the guidance is so generalized, even relatively simple activities like buying and selling goods online can be interpreted in more than one way.